RevenueCat/purchases-android/examples/CustomEntitlementComputationSample/README.md

 ### Observing changes to purchases:

-To ensure that your app reacts to changes to subscriptions in real time, you can use `customerInfoStream`.
-This stream will only fire when new `customerInfo` is registered in RevenueCat, like when a subscription is renewed.
+To ensure that your app reacts to changes to subscriptions in real time, you can use `updatedCustomerInfoListener`.
+This listener will only fire when new `customerInfo` is registered in RevenueCat, like with new purchases.
 If there are no changes from the last value, it will not fire.
 This means it's not guaranteed to fire on every app open.
+This listener won't fire for renewals.

 ```kotlin
 Purchases.sharedInstance.updatedCustomerInfoListener =